+F. Time Limit

-F. Time limit All requirements for the M.S. degree must be completed within two years of the student's first registration at Stony Brook as a graduate student.
-For part-time students, this time limit may be waived by the graduate committee.
+All requirements for the M.S. degree must be completed within two years of the student's first registration at Stony Brook as a graduate student.
+For partime students, this time limit may be waived by the graduate committee.

 Requirements for the Ph.D.
+Degree-Astronomy

-Degree-Astronomy In addition to the minimum Graduate School requirements, the following are required: A. Formal Coursework Successful completion of an approved course of study is required.
+In addition to the minimum Graduate School requirements, the following are required:

+A. Formal Coursework

+Successful completion of an approved course of study is required.
 A student normally takes nine credit hours per semester, not counting AST 600 Practicum in Teaching.

+B. Qualifying Examinations

-B. Qualifying Examination Acceptable performance on the written Ph.D. qualifying examination is required.
-This exam is normally given at the end of the fourth semester, but may be attempted at the end of the second semester.
+Acceptable performance on the written and oral Ph.D. qualifying examinations is required.
+These exams are normally given during the fourth semester, but may be attempted during the second semester.
 Successful completion of qualifying examinations in the Department of Physics also satisfies this requirement.

-C. Preliminary Examination Successful defense of a thesis proposal is required.
+C. Preliminary Examination

+Successful defense of a thesis proposal is required.
 The student, in conjunction with a faculty advisor, prepares a written thesis proposal and submits it to a committee of the faculty two weeks in advance of the preliminary examination.
-The student is expected to complete the proposal by the end of the fifth semester or earlier.
+The student is expected to complete the proposal by the end of the fifth semester.
 The committee will review the written proposal for its suitability as a thesis topic within a week.
 The preliminary examination consists of an oral presentation of the proposal and an oral examination on the proposal and related topics.

 The chairperson of the preliminary examination committee will inform the student of the committee's decision and submit a written report of the examination (signed by all committee members) to the graduate committee.
 If the student does not pass the examination, the preliminary examination committee will recommend further action to the graduate committee.
 This recommendation will be implemented by the graduate committee, in consultation with the faculty.

-D. Language There is no language requirement for the Ph.D. degree.
-E. Advancement to Candidacy Upon successful completion of the preliminary examination, including any associate qualifications and requirements of the course of study, the student will be considered for advancement to candidacy.
-This recommendation is made by the graduate committee, through the department chairperson, to the vice provost for graduate studies.
-Candidacy signifies that the student has successfully completed all Graduate School and departmental requirements for the Ph.D. degree except the thesis.
-Degree Requirements (GEO) Requirements for the M.S.
-Degree-Geological Sciences A. Residence There is no residence requirement.
+D. Language

+There is no language requirement.